Safe Boating Practices

 2) Respect The Speed Limit

 Did you know that 14% of boat accidents happen due to excessive speed?
 Respecting the speed limit is crucial to ensure people’s safety.
 Whether you have 20 years of experience boating or are new to the hobby, obey any posted speed limits and no wake zones.
 And, never go faster than what is safe for the water conditions, including chop and boat traffic.

-Just like car seatbelts save lives in car accidents, life jackets have an even greater importance when it comes to boating safety.
-The unfortunate truth is that choosing not to wear a life jacket while boating can very easily become a deadly mistake.
+Just like seat-belts save lives in car accidents, life jackets can avert tragedy when it comes to boating safety.
+The truth is that choosing not to wear a life jacket while boating can very easily become a deadly mistake.

-We’ve all been witnesses to the fact that the weather can completely take a turn for the worst, with absolutely no warning.
+We’ve all witnessed how the weather can completely take a turn for the worst, with absolutely no warning.
 That’s why it never hurts to take a few extra seconds to check the weather online with a simple internet search.

-In the worst-case scenario that a boating accident occurs, the number one priority is the health of your passengers, but it’s also important to protect the investment on your boat.
-Make sure you count with a great team of agents who have your back, by calling an agent at 1-800-INFINITY or by getting a free quote online.
+In the worst-case scenario that a boating accident occurs, the number one priority is the health and safety of your passengers.
+It also makes sense to protect the investment you've made in your boat.
+Make sure you count with a great team of agents who have your back by calling 1-800-INFINITY or by getting a free quote online.